-You might compare this example with the procedure we used in Example US. $\triangle$
+You might compare this example with the procedure we used in Example US. \triangle

 Archetypes A and B are meant to contrast each other in many respects.
-So let's solve Archetype A now.
+So let us solve Archetype A now.

 Example SAA Solutions for Archetype A